INNFINITEMINDS/neurodevstat/src/README.md

 # src

-> The analytic scripts used to extract information from the clean (preprocessed)
+> Statistical analysis scripts used to extract information from the cleaned
-> data from _Jaffe et al._
+> (preprocessed) data from Jaffe _et al._